Temple of Caesar: History

 It seems that in that very place there was a tribunal praetoris sub divo with gradus known as the tribunal Aurelium, a structure built by C. Aurelius Cotta around 80 BC near the so-called Puteal Libonis, a bidental used for sacred oaths before trials.
 After the funeral of Caesar and the building of the temple, this tribunal was then moved in front of the Temple of Caesar, probably to the location of the so-called Rostra Diocletiani.

 The temple remained largely intact until the late 15th century, when its marble and stones were reused to construct new churches and palaces.
 Only parts of the cement core of the platform have been preserved.

 Iconography

 Some months after Caesars' death, a comet appeared in the skies over Rome.
 The comet was bright enough to be visible in daylight, appearing an hour before sunset for seven consecutive days.
-The comet's appearance coincided with funeral games sponsored by Octavian on behalf of the assassinated dictator; popular opinion (helped along, it is usually believed, by Octavian and the Caesarian party) saw this apparition as proof that Caesar had ascended into the heavens alongside the gods.
-Inevitably, the comet became known as the sidus Iulium or, in English, "Caesar's Comet".
+The comet's appearance coincided with funeral games sponsored by Octavian on behalf of the assassinated Caesar; popular opinion (helped along, it is believed, by Octavian and the Caesarian party) saw this apparition as proof that Caesar had ascended into the heavens alongside the gods.
+Inevitably, the comet became known as the sidus Iulium or, in English, "Caesar's Comet."